 He has specifically questioned why the Public Health Agency in February withdrew recommendations for increased testing and treatment with penicillin in case of suspected tonsillitis.
 This was to reduce the spread of infection and serious infections.
 The decision was made by a department head in the management team.

-Gisslén has also said that he is concerned about the authority's ability to handle a future pandemic that may well prove to be much more serious than the one we have just gone through.
+Gisslén has also said that he is concerned about the agency's ability to handle a future pandemic that may well prove to be much more serious than the one we have just gone through.

-Forssmed, however, is not concerned about Sweden's pandemic preparedness.
+He is not concerned about Sweden's preparedness.

 My conviction is that it is better than when the pandemic hit Sweden.
 The Public Health Agency has made a number of changes that mean they are better equipped today.